aspose-tex/Aspose.TeX-Documentation/java/developer-guide/conversion/external-latex-packages/_index.md

 ## **External LaTeX packages**

-There is a number of common LaTeX packages included in the **Aspose.TeX** library for Java.
-For example, `eurosym`, `geometry`, `graphics/graphicx`, `hyperref`, `pgf/tikz`, `pict2e`, `xcolor`.
+There is a number of [common LaTeX packages](/tex/net/embedded-packages/) included in the **Aspose.TeX** library for Java.
 So you don't have to take care about how to provide these packages to the library's TeX engine.
 But sometimes (maybe often) your LaTeX file may require a package beyond the "natively" supported "bundle" of packages.
 In this case, you can try to provide the required input, i.e. required package's source files, using the [setRequiredInputDirectory()](https://reference.aspose.com/tex/java/com.aspose.tex/texoptions/#setRequiredInputDirectory-com.aspose.tex.IInputWorkingDirectory-) method of the [TeXOptions](https://reference.aspose.com/tex/java/com.aspose.tex/texoptions/) class instance.
 We will see how this works with two examples.

 ### **Unpacked required input (`fancybox` package)**